GeneralBunny/InternScitics/README.md

 ## 4. Data aggregation on event dataset.
 ### Agg.R
-This R file reads "BosEvtRenew_GitHub.csv" and "data_1312to1602(Nov1508).txt".
+This R file reads "BosEvtRenew_GitHub.csv" (proprietary information, not uploaded here) and "data_1312to1602(Nov1508).txt" (proprietary information, not uploaded here).

 "data_1312to1602(Nov1508).txt" is the analysis membership file where RENEW == 0 and RENEW == 1 are labelled.
 It contains the information like DATE.PULLED when RENEW is defined.
 DATE.PULLED is used when I do data aggregation.

 "BosEvtRenew_GitHub.csv" is the Boston event data with the id labelled and the member id's are in the renew-selected file where RENEW == 0 and RENEW == 1 are labelled.
 The member id's who do not have event data are labeled as "NA" in "BosEvtRenew_GitHub.csv".

-The specifications of data aggregation is in "Agg_Spec.docx".
+The specifications of data aggregation is in "Agg_Spec.docx" (proprietary information, not uploaded here).
 Some example are shown below.
 ```
 	Variable Name Suffix          Description
         12mos	                      ORDER_DATE within 12 months of DATE_PULLED